35 years of celebrations and memories

 - 2016: More than 150,000 seniors attended events across the state.

-- 2017: 2,700 events took place across the state throughout October including 177 events for people to try tennis, bowls and croquet.
+- 2017: Across the state more than 2,700 events took place, including 177 events for people to try tennis, bowls and croquet.

 Explore the photo galleries below for a glimpse of past highlights and people.
 You can also see program covers collected over the past 35 years.